Sun, 5/31/26 - Wed, 6/3/26 Beit Haam Jerusalem, Jerusalem

 March of the Nations 2026

-The conference venue “Beit Ha'Am” in the center of Jerusalem is the historic site of the trial and conviction of Nazi war criminal Adolf Eichmann.
-This is the third time that the March of the Nations will take place in the former courtroom.
+The conference venue, Beit Ha'Am, in the center of Jerusalem, is the historic site of the trial and conviction of Nazi war criminal Adolf Eichmann.
+This is the second time that the March of the Nations is held in the former courtroom.
+In addition to times of prayer, worship, and biblical teaching, contributions from former hostages, politicians, IDF soldiers, artists, and Christian Arab musicians will make the conference an extraordinary event.

 Sun.
 May 31, 2026, Jerusalem